-In August 2018, the Company instituted an at-the-market offering program (the "Common Stock ATM Program") of up to \$50.0 million of its common stock.
+In August 2018, the Company instituted an at-the-market offering program (the "Common Stock ATM Program") of up to \$50.0 million of its common stock, of which, approximately \$16.0 million was remaining as of March 31, 2022.
 Under the Common Stock ATM Program, the Company may, but is not obligated to, sell shares of common stock from time to time through one or more selling agents.
 The Common Stock ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-During the three and nine-month periods ended September 30, 2021 the Company issued and sold 553,500 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$8.97 per share for gross proceeds of approximately \$5.0 million before fees of approximately \$99,000.
-During the year ended December 31, 2020, the Company did not issue any shares of common stock under the Common Stock ATM Program.
+During the three-month period ended March 31, 2022 the Company issued and sold 505,000 shares of common stock under the Common Stock ATM Program.
+The shares were sold at a weighted average price of \$8.19 per share for gross proceeds of approximately \$4.1 million before fees of approximately \$83,000.
+During the year ended December 31, 2021, the Company issued and sold 1,148,398 shares of common stock under the Common Stock ATM Program.
+The shares were sold at a weighted average price of \$8.88 per share for gross proceeds of approximately \$10.2 million before fees of approximately \$200,000.